 Although having intended to return to his home country before obtaining his master’s the second Sino-Japanese War forced a change in his plans, which however gave him the opportunity to work with very renowned architects, such as Walter Gropius or Marcel Breuer.
 Twelve years after having become an assistant professor at Harvard, he founded his architecture firm, which he was a leading role for during thirty-five years, together with Henry N. Cobb and Eason H. Leonard in 1955, after having obtained American citizenship in 1954.
 In 1967, the design, which is probably, considered a project having an impact and the same time providing a showcase for his architectural personal style: the National Centre of Atmospheric Research in Colorado.

 Exterior view of the Building with landscaping.
 Photo by Dan Kiley on Wikimedia Commons.

-While his influence taken from architects such as Mies van der Rohe is more noticeable in the use of glass in his architecture, he developed a more personal style in the use of concrete, and the possibilities given to shape this material, as this building brings to show.
+While I.M.
+Pei’s influence taken from architects such as Mies van der Rohe is more noticeable in the use of glass in his architecture, he developed a more personal style in the use of concrete, and the possibilities are given to shape this material, as this building brings to show.
 This project is still nowadays considered one of his masterpieces.

 Eleven years after the competition of the gallery, in 1983, he was awarded the Pritzker price, with the jury citation stating that he “has given this century some of its most beautiful interior spaces and exterior forms”.
 This Award is probably considered the most similar to the Nobel Prize in architecture, for those who might not have heard about this recognition.